grafana/k6-learn/Modules/III-k6-Intermediate/11-Creating-and-using-custom-metrics.md

 ### Gauge

-A gauge metric stores three numbers: the minimum value, maximum value, and the _last_ value.
-Gauges are useful to watch in real time for tracking things that are relevant only while the test is running.
+A gauge metric stores three numbers: the minimum value, the maximum value, and the _last_ value.
+Gauges are useful to watch in real-time for tracking things that are relevant only while the test is running.
 You could use gauges to measure:
 - the size of response bodies returned
 - a custom version of the response time (for example, the response time of three ungrouped URLs)
 - the number of unprocessed applications, in a test involving scenarios that create applications and process them simultaneously